 A lack of follow-up around feedback means that the process becomes pointless.
 It will also make employees apathetic about future attempts to carry out effective 360s.

 Top leadership skills to teach in a development program

-Many organisations turn to Qualtrics asking where to start when it comes to developing a world-class employee experience program.
-The best-case scenario involves developing leadership competencies that reflect the unique industry, business, and needs of your organisation.
-If your organisation hasn’t codified those leadership competencies the following are common attributes to focus on:
+Many organizations turn to Qualtrics asking where to start when it comes to developing a world-class employee experience program.
+The best-case scenario involves developing leadership competencies that reflect the unique industry, business, and needs of your organization.
+If your organization hasn’t codified those leadership competencies the following are common attributes to focus on:

 - Communication: It’s essential to be able to write, listen, speak and present information in a clear and efficient way, and to determine the best way of communicating for specific messages, e.g. email versus a video conference meeting.